Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at The Home Depot Customer Contact Center at its Riverview facility, reporting 751 affected workers.
+The single largest action involved The Home Depot Customer Contact Center at its Riverview facility, reporting 751 affected workers.
 Atlas Pen & Pencil followed with 191 workers.

 Trend & Outlook